bytedeck/bytedeck/README.md

 1. Open a terminal
 2. Move into the project directory:
 `cd ~/Developer/bytedeck`
 3. Copy the example environment file to the one you'll be using.
-Docker-compose and django will both be looking for a .env files with various settings that you can customize
+Docker-compose and django will both be looking for a .env files with various settings that you can customize.
+If you are not running the app locally (e.g. production), then be sure to set DOMAIN_ROOT to the FQDN.
 `cp .env.example .env`
 4. Build the containers (db, redis, celery, and celery-beat):
 `docker-compose build`